-The accompanying proxy statement and form of proxy are dated to stockholders on or about , 2024.
+The accompanying proxy statement and form of proxy are dated March 15, 2024 and are first being mailed to stockholders on or about March 15, 2024.

-ContextLogic Inc. One Sansome Street, 33rd Floor San Francisco, California 94104 NOTICE OF SPECIAL MEETING OF STOCKHOLDERS To be held on .
-2024
+ContextLogic Inc. One Sansome Street, 33rd Floor San Francisco, California 94104 NOTICE OF SPECIAL MEETING OF STOCKHOLDERS To be held on April 12, 2024

-NOTICE IS HEREBY GIVEN that a special meeting (including any adjournments or postponements thereof, the "Special Meeting") of stockholders of ContextLogic Inc. d/b/a Wish, a Delaware corporation (sometimes referred to as "we," "us," "our," the "Company," "ContextLogic," or "Wish") will be held virtually via the internet at www.virtualshareholdermeeting.com/WISH2024SM on , 2024 at a.m.
+NOTICE IS HEREBY GIVEN that a special meeting (including any adjournments or postponements thereof, the "Special Meeting") of stockholders of ContextLogic Inc. d/b/a Wish, a Delaware corporation (sometimes referred to as "we," "us," "our," the "Company," "ContextLogic," or "Wish") will be held virtually via the internet at www.virtualshareholdermeeting.com/WISH2024SM on April 12, 2024 at 10:00 a.m.
 Pacific Time for the following purposes:

-- (1) To consider and vote on a proposal to approve the Asset Purchase Agreement, dated as of February 10, 2024, by and among the Company, Qoo10 Inc., a Delaware corporation (the "Buyer"), and, for certain specified purposes, Qoo10 Pte.
-Ltd., a Singapore private limited company (the "Parent"), the sale of substantially all of the Company's assets to the Buyer, other than (A) federal income tax net operating loss carryforwards ("NOLs") and certain other tax attributes of the Company, (B) the Company's marketable securities held in a specified wealth management account and (C) the Company's cash and cash equivalents held in that wealth management account, pursuant to the Asset Purchase Agreement (the "Asset Sale") and the other transactions contemplated by the Asset Purchase Agreement (the "Asset Sale Proposal"); - (2) To consider and vote on a proposal to approve, on an advisory, non-binding basis, certain compensation that has, will or may be paid or become payable to the Company's named executive officers in connection with the Asset Sale (the "Advisory Compensation Proposal"); and - (3) To consider and vote on a proposal to approve the adjournment or postponement of the Special Meeting to a later date or dates, if necessary or appropriate, to solicit additional proxies in the event there are not sufficient votes at the time of the Special Meeting to approve the Asset Sale Proposal (the "Adjournment Proposal").
+- (1) To consider and vote on a proposal to approve the Asset Purchase Agreement, dated as of February 10, 2024, by and among the Company, Qoo10 Inc., a Delaware corporation (the "Qoo10 Delaware"), and, for certain specified purposes, Qoo10 Pte.
+Ltd., a Singapore private limited company (the "Parent"), the sale of substantially all of the Company's assets to Qoo10 Delaware or its designated affiliate (the "Buyer"), other than (A) federal income tax net operating loss carryforwards ("NOLs") and certain other tax attributes of the Company, (B) the Company's marketable securities held in a specified wealth management account and (C) the Company's cash and cash equivalents held in that wealth management account, pursuant to the Asset Purchase Agreement (the "Asset Sale") and the other transactions contemplated by the Asset Purchase Agreement (the "Asset Sale Proposal"); - (2) To consider and vote on a proposal to approve, on an advisory, non-binding basis, certain compensation that has, will or may be paid or become payable to the Company's named executive officers in connection with the Asset Sale (the "Advisory Compensation Proposal"); and - (3) To consider and vote on a proposal to approve the adjournment or postponement of the Special Meeting to a later date or dates, if necessary or appropriate, to solicit additional proxies in the event there are not sufficient votes at the time of the Special Meeting to approve the Asset Sale Proposal (the "Adjournment Proposal").